CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ### [Task 4](./Task4.ipynb): Effect of gate error on the cross entropy benchmarking fidelity

-In task 4, we invesitg the effect of systematic error (i.e. systematic error in two-qubit gates) on the cross entropy benchmarking (XEB) fidelity.
+In task 4, we investigate the effect of systematic error (i.e. systematic error in two-qubit gates) on the cross entropy benchmarking (XEB) fidelity.
 Our study shows that as the error rate increases, the XEP fidelity quickly decays to zero.
 In Figure 4, we plot the XEB fidelity as a function of the varying degree of the two-qubit gate parameter (which corresponds to the amount of error), and we plot several curves for different quantum circuit depth.
 Of course, increasing the quantum circuit depth increases the amount of error, and hence the decay rate with respect to the degree of error in the two-qubit rotation.

 <figure class="image">
   <img width="500" src = "./figures/task4_result.png" />